ulikoehler/1x1/TextCrypter/README.txt

-This project is using the AES assembler libraries from http://sourceforge.net/projects/asmaes/ .
-Build it for your operating system yourself.
-The  SVN repository contains
+This project is using the LibTomCrypt library from libtom.org.
+Thanks for this awesome work!

 Get the sourcecode via SVN from http://1x1.googlecode.com (source tab)!